SupritiVijay/AMR-for-Legal-AI/AMR-Parsing/README.md

 - [train-gpu-nltk-splitter.ipynb](split-before-parsing/train-gpu-nltk-splitter.ipynb)
 - [validation-gpu-nltk-splitter.ipynb](split-before-parsing/validation-gpu-nltk-splitter.ipynb)

-Please navigate to the respective directories and execute the desired Jupyter notebook.
+Navigate to the respective directories and kickstart your AMR parsing experience by executing the desired Jupyter notebook.

-Note: Ensure that you have configured the path correctly as mentioned in the configuration section before running the notebooks.
+Note: Prior to running the notebooks, double-check that you have correctly configured the path as outlined in the configuration section for a seamless execution.
+Happy parsing!